KUL-Thesis-EOG/plotter/README.md

 Data format:
 - timestamp: Unix timestamp when the measurement was taken
-- elapsed_time: Time in seconds from the start of the recording
 - vertical_value: Voltage reading from the vertical channel (0-5V)
 - horizontal_value: Voltage reading from the horizontal channel (0-5V)